 Where To Purchase Bitcoin - 2023 Reviews

-Binance is the largest and most traded exchange in the world and is currently ranked #1 based on the volume traded and liquidity.
-Established in 2017, the exchange has become an all-in-one location for buying, trading, storing and earning on digital currencies such as Bitcoin.
-Binance is free to join and is available in over 100 countries worldwide and accepts deposits in multiple fiat currencies such as AUD, USD, EUR, GBP, SGD & UGX which can be safely converted into Bitcoin.
-The most common payment methods available are bank transfers, SEPA, bank cards (VISA) and SWIFT.
+Binance is the largest and most traded exchange in the world for buying, trading, and storing Bitcoin, according to CoinMarketCap.
+It's free to join and is available in over 100 countries worldwide and accepts deposits in multiple fiat currencies such as AUD, USD, EUR, GBP, SGD & UGX which can be safely converted into Bitcoin.
+The most common payment methods available are bank transfers, SEPA, bank cards (VISA), and SWIFT.

 At the time of writing, Binance is the most used exchange for trading Bitcoin against Tether (USDT) and USD Coin (USDC) with approximately 7.48% of all trading volume.
 Deep liquidity translates to lower spreads and the risk of slippage.
 Moreover, Binance has a maximum trading fee of 0.1% which reduces with higher trading volume and staking BNB.
 In short, Binance is one of the cheapest places to buy Bitcoin when all fees and spreads are considered.